-The standard TCP/IP port is standard to Windows 2000, enabling Peer-to-Peer printing in a network environment.
+Standard TCP/IP port is a standard port of Windows 2000 to enable Peer-to-Peer printing in a network environment.

 For more information about Standard TCP/IP port settings, see Windows 2000 Help.

 □ If a device model selection dialog box appears during the procedure to add the standard TCP/IP port, select "RICOH Network Printer C Model".